chris-bc/esp32-gravity/README.md

 ## The unseen force

 This project contains an evolving collection of wireless utilities for use on the ESP32.
-Initial development will be focused on implementing a core set of 802.11 exploratory tools, with the goal to expand into BLE and 802.15.4 (ZigBee).
+Initial development will be focused on implementing a core set of 802.11 exploratory tools, with the goal to expand into Bluetooth, BLE and 802.15.4 (ZigBee).

 ## What happened to ESP32-C6?